Yi So-yeon: Return flight

 At the end of the mission, Yi returned to Earth along with ISS crew members Peggy Whitson and Yuri Malenchenko aboard Soyuz TMA-11, on April 19, 2008.
-Due to a malfunction with the Soyuz vehicle, the craft followed a ballistic re-entry which subjects the crew to severe gravitational forces up to 10 times the amount experienced on Earth.
+Due to a malfunction with the Soyuz, the craft followed a ballistic re-entry which subjected the crew to severe gravitational forces up to 10 times the amount experienced on Earth.
 As a result of the re-entry, the TMA-11 craft used in the return flight landed 260 mi off-course from its target in Kazakhstan.
-All three survived, although requiring observation by medical personnel.
+All three survived, although they required medical observation upon landing.
 Yi was hospitalized after her return to Korea due to severe back pains.

 Post-flight

-After her flight, Yi worked as a researcher at KARI and as Korea's space ambassador with Ko San.
-She will receive income from future TV commercials.
+Post space flight, Yi worked as a researcher at KARI and as Korea's space ambassador with Ko San.
+She received income from subsequent TV commercials.
 On October 4, 2008, Yi launched the International Institute of Space Commerce at a ceremony held in Douglas, Isle of Man.

 In 2009, Yi became the first astronaut to attend the International Space University (ISU) Space Studies Program (SSP) at NASA Ames Research Center, held in conjunction with the inaugural class of the Singularity University (SU) Graduate Studies Program (GSP).

-Based on her track record so early on in her career, Yi was listed as one of the Fifteen Asian Scientists To Watch by Asian Scientist Magazine in May 2011.
+Based on her early career success, Yi was listed as one of the Fifteen Asian Scientists To Watch by Asian Scientist Magazine in May 2011.

 Career after flight

-On August 13, 2014, the Korean Aerospace Research Institute announced Yi's resignation for personal reasons, ending the country's space program.
+On August 13, 2014, the Korean Aerospace Research Institute announced Yi's resignation for personal reasons.
 In an interview, she said she resigned to study for an MBA.

 After receiving her MBA from the University of California, Berkeley Haas School of Business, Yi joined the Association of Spaceflight Professionals.
-She has lived in Washington, United States.
-Beginning in 2016, she taught physics at the Everett Community College in Washington, United States.
+She has lived in Washington state, United States and taught physics at the Everett Community College in Washington, United States since 2016.
 She has also lectured at the University of Washington.
-In 2021 she was selected as a Karman Fellow for her work in space.
+In 2021, she was selected as a Karman Project Fellow for her work in space.